aritraroy/RxMagneto/README.md

 ### User Ratings

 Many developers prompt their users to rate the app after a certain period of time.
-You can also show your current rating and ratings count directly from Play Store to encourage these users even more to rate your app.
+You can also show your current rating and ratings count directly from Play Store to encourage these users to rate your app even more.

 ## Setup